About the Website

 How We’re Different

 We calculate fantasy football projections using a “wisdom of the crowd” approach from more sources than any other site (see below for a list of sources of projections we include).
-These “wisdom of the crowd” projections are the most accurate projections available and are more accurate than any individual source (see here).
-Unlike other sites that provide crowd projections, we calculate rankings and projections that are customized to your league settings, we consider the uncertainty of players’ projections (floor and ceiling), and we have advanced metrics (e.g., VOR, risk, dropoff).
+These “wisdom of the crowd” projections are the most accurate projections available and are more accurate than any individual source, including FantasyPros (see here).
+Unlike other sites that provide crowd projections, we calculate rankings and projections that are customized to your league settings, we consider the uncertainty of players’ projections (floor and ceiling), we have advanced metrics (e.g., VOR, risk, dropoff), and we allow you to calculate projection accuracy using our large database of historical data.
 To get custom projections for your league, see here.

 Fantasy Football for the People, by the People